TEALSK12/apcsa-public/curriculum/Unit1-Map-CB.md

 | [Lesson 1.06][]   | _Static Methods & Method Calls_
 |:----------------|:-----------------------------
 | **Objectives**  | Students will use structure diagrams to plan complex programs.
 Students will manage complexity by using method calls.
-| **Assessments** | Students will complete Practice-It problems, students will write a structured Pikachu program.
+| **Assessments** | Students will complete problems from BJP, students will write a structured Pikachu program.
 | **In Class**    | LP StarFigures LP PikachuChatter
 | **Reading**     | 1.5
 | **Homework**    | Outline ch 1 PP 1.1, 1.3